-- Preparedness Matters: The more you prepare, the more likely you are to come out alive and uninjured.
+- Preparedness Matters: The more you prepare, the more likely you will come out alive and uninjured.
 You’ll also have a less stressful time during the aftermath.

 - Know How to Shut Off Utilities: Gas leaks, electrical fires, and burst pipes are common after earthquakes.
 Shutting off utilities quickly after the quake will prevent/contain these problems.

 - Identify Safe Places: You might not be able to get to your designated safe place when a quake occurs.
 Practice situational awareness and learn to identify safe areas wherever you happen to be.

 - Drop, Cover, and Hold On: Make sure your kids know to do this and have practiced it in drills.